 - Differences Between PHP 4 and 5

 Zend also offers online PHP 5 mock exams which I purchased as well.
 I found the mock exams to be easier than the actual Zend certification exam though.
 This may just have been the added pressure the live exam has in regards to the money spent for the exam voucher.
 All in all though, it was money well spent.
-The Zend Certification test gets a based on my 1 vote.
+The Zend Certification test gets a rating of 5 out of 5 based on my 1 vote.